-In the west of Yorkshire, the City of Bradford offers a range of distinctive experiences, from its heritage and culture, to its woodland walks and vast open spaces.
+In the west of Yorkshire, the City of Bradford offers a range of distinctive experiences, from heritage and culture, to woodland walks and vast open spaces.

 A further prestigious award from this international organisation came in 2009, when Bradford became the world’s first UNESCO City of Film.
 It received the title due to its rich film heritage, its inspirational movie locations and its many celebrations of the moving image through the city’s annual film festivals.

-Bradford has a rich cultural tradition, arts scene and great opportunities for entertainment.
-Well worth a visit is the National Science and Media Museum, which includes the interactive Wonderlab gallery, exploring the science of light, sound and perception through state-of-the-art, hands-on activities and breath-taking shows.
+Bradford has a rich cultural tradition, arts scene and great opportunities for entertainment, offering a wide range of activities for people fostering children.
+Well worth a visit is the National Science and Media Museum, which includes the interactive Wonderlab gallery, exploring the science of light, sound and perception through state-of-the-art, hands-on activities and breathtaking shows.
 For art lovers, Cartwright Hall has a terrific permanent exhibition of paintings by the internationally famous local artist David Hockney.

-For a different type of exhilarating experience, you can visit City Park, a brilliant award winning high tech water feature.
+Our team can also point you and your family in the direction of ways to enjoy a different type of exhilarating experience.
+We urge you to visit City Park, featuring a brilliant award winning high tech water feature.
 There you can see 100 fountains, laser lights, mist and water effects and much more.

 You could also take in a show at The Bradford Alhambra Theatre in the City’s West End.
 This terrific venue seats 1,400 people, and is a popular choice for touring companies, from the Northern Ballet, to the National Theatre.
 As a member of the Dance Consortium, it hosts the best in large scale entertainment, and international dance.
 Before or after, you could have a meal at one of over 200 Asian restaurants, many of them award winning, which have earned Bradford the title of “Curry Capital of Britain” for a record number of years.